brandonkim12/brandonkim12.github.io/_posts/2018-12-02-gradient-divergence-curl-divergence.md

 title: 1) Gradient, Divergence, Curl and Laplacian
 date:  2018-12-02 08:42:00 +0900
 categories:
-- Mathematics
+- Tensor Calculus
 feature_image: https://www.facebook.com/photo.php?fbid=1893189787425704&set=a.1893187554092594&type=3&theater
 ---

 I took the work I'd done 5 yrs ago.

 cf) I would inform you the calculation is done in what surface once.

 I will use just a picture to explain you Grad, Div, Curl, and Laplacian.

 1) Grad